straysheep-dev/packer-configs/ubuntu-2204-desktop/README.md

 ```

 You can also simply point to the disk and efivars file with virt-manager as described [here](../README.md#run-completed-builds-with-virt-manager), or any other hypervisor that can read qcow2 images.
 Otherwise convert the image with qemu utils and import it.

+Finally, you can automate importing the build into virt-manager with `import-to-virt-manager.sh`.
+This will import it, shut it down, and take an initial snapshot.